vuxcode/pr1-project-Livraan/README.md

 > Have began changing the objects and prototypes into variables and functions.
 Tested and it worked until one of the prototype couldn't be a function.
 Going to look into it.

+> After getting some help from Colin I have made great progress on my quiz.
+All the objects and prototypes are replaced.
+One thing need fixing and that is the check answer function.
+After that I can focus on the progress bar and eventually the result list.

 > Links:
 >
 > https://www.w3schools.com/default.asp